 - A service or supply that you received when you were not enrolled in this health plan.
 (The only exception is for routine nursery charges that are furnished during a covered maternity admission and certain other newborn services.) - A service or supply that is furnished to all patients due to a facility's routine admission requirements. - A service or supply that is related to achieving pregnancy through a surrogate (gestational carrier). - Refractive eye surgery for conditions that can be corrected by means other than surgery.
-This type of surgery includes radial keratotomy. - Whole blood; packed red blood cells; blood donor fees; and blood storage fees. - A health care provider's charge for shipping and handling or taxes. - A health care provider's charge to file a claim for you.
+This type of surgery includes radial keratotomy. - Whole blood; packed red blood cells; blood donor fees; and blood storage fees. - A health care provider's charge for shipping and handling, taxes, or travel expenses. - A health care provider's charge to file a claim for you.
 Also, a health care provider's charge to transcribe or copy your medical records. - A separate fee for services furnished by: interns; residents; fellows; or other physicians who are salaried employees of the hospital or other facility. - Expenses that you have when you choose to stay in a hospital or another health care facility beyond the discharge time that is determined by Blue Cross and Blue Shield. - Costs related to activities such as fitness or weight loss programs.
 Even though this health plan does not include health benefits for these costs, reimbursement for participation in qualified wellness programs may be available under a separate Wellness Participation Program rider.
-If this is the case, refer to your rider for information about qualified wellness program reimbursement.
+If this is the case, refer to your rider for information about qualified wellness program reimbursement. - A service or supply that is either not legal or not legal in the location where performed or provided.